etesync/etesync-dav/README.md

 5. Click "Look Up" and when prompted, the DAV password you got in [configuration and running](#configuration-and-running).
 6. Click Next/Finish until done.

+### Windows 10
+While EteSync-DAV works great on Windows 10, due to bugs in Windows itself, the instructions require a few extra steps for syncing with Outlook, Windows Calendar and Windows people.
+Other clients, such as Thunderbird, do no require these extra steps.

+Please take a look at the [Windows 10 instructions](win10-instructions.md) for more information.

 ### macOS (Contacts.app and Calendar.app)
 While EteSync-DAV works great on macOS, due to bugs in macOS Mojave, the instructions require a few extra steps for syncing with Contacts.app and Calendar.app.
 Other clients, such as Thunderbird, do no require these extra steps.